 Before you start your journey, please let us know that you’re planning to hike the entire trail by filling out this short form.
 We like to know who’s working on it, and we’re also happy to hook you up with others who have done it before.
 Because some segments of the trail have limited camping facilities, the logistics of this hike are still challenging.

 Because stretches of the MST are still on back roads and bike routes, you have the option of hiking or biking the road and paved greenway sections (although we encourage walking greenways).
 You also have the option of paddling the Yadkin River between Elkin and Pilot Mtn.
 State Park (Segment 6), or the Neuse River to complete the Coastal Plain section from Smithfield to the Croatan National Forest near Havelock (Segments 11A-16A).
-To qualify for the completion award, however, you must hike all natural-surface trail sections of the MST unless you choose to paddle one of these routes.
+In addition, because of the length and exposure, you may be driven over the Marc Basnight Bridge (Segment 18) if you are uncomfortable walking or biking it.
+To qualify for the completion award, however, you must hike all natural-surface trail sections of the MST unless you choose to follow one or both of the paddle routes.

 Keep a journal and take photos so that you will have a way to remember your adventure and share it with others.